Multi-Variant Execution at the Edge: : Multivariant Execution for Edge Computing

 The \tool mixer has four specific objectives: wrap functions as HTTP endpoints, link the LLVM multivariant binary, inject a random generator and merge all these components into a multivariant \wasm binary.

-We use the Rustc compiler\footnote{\url{https://doc.rust-lang.org/rustc/what-is-rustc.html}} to orchestrate the mixing because Rustc is a compiler able to merge custom Rust source code with arbitratry-compatible LLVM binary producing a final Wasm binary.
+We use the Rustc compiler\footnote{\url{https://doc.rust-lang.org/rustc/what-is-rustc.html}} to orchestrate the mixing.
 For the generator, we rely on WASI's specification \cite{WASI} for the random behavior of the dispatchers.
 Its exact implementation is dependent on the platform on which the binary is deployed.
 For the HTTP harnesses, since our edge computing use case is based on the Fastly infrastructure, we rely on the Fastly API\footnote{\url{https://docs.rs/crate/fastly/0.7.3}} to transform our Wasm binaries into HTTP endpoints.
 The harness enables a function to be called as an HTTP request and to return a HTTP response.
 Throughout this paper, we refer to an endpoint as the closure of invoked functions when the entry point of the \wasm binary is executed.